comunica/Tutorial-ISWC2019-Solid-Comunica/content/outline.md

 which is a technique for querying Linked Data based on the highly popular [GraphQL](cite:cites graphql) query language.
 It is based on declarative queries, which are more expressive than LDflex.
-Finally, we will focus on [SPARQL queries](cite:cites spec:sparqllang), which is an even more expressive way of querying Linked Data, but is more difficult to use.
+Finally, we will briefly focus on [SPARQL queries](cite:cites spec:sparqllang), which is an even more expressive way of querying Linked Data, but is more difficult to use.